fedora-infra/fedmsg/doc/config.rst

           ...     srv_endpoints=[foo.example.com]
           ...)

+    replay_endpoints
+        ``dict`` - A mapping of service keys, the same as for :term:`endpoints` to replay endpoints, each key having only one.
+The replay endpoints are special ZMQ endpoints using a specific protocol to allow the client to request a playback of messages in case some have been dropped, for instance due to network failures.

+        If the service has a replay endpoint specified, fedmsg will automatically try to detect such failures and properly query the endpoint to get the playback if needed.

     relay_inbound
         ``str`` - A list of special zeromq endpoints where the inbound, passive zmq SUB sockets for for instances of ``fedmsg-relay`` are